luetkemj/jsrlt/tutorial/part9.md

 ## Targeting UI

 With all that out of the way we can now focus on the UI for targeting.
-We will be adding another gameState for targeting so we can render a color for our active target.
-Also we will add a (temporary) keybinding to toggle the targeting state.
+We will need another gameState and we will add a (temporary) keybinding to toggle it on and off.

-We'll start with the new gameState.
 In `./src/index.js` add a new keybinding (z) that will toggle the gameState from `GAME` to `TARGETING`

 ```diff
 const processUserInput = () => {